 Length of time spent in unemployment

-The main facts and figures show that:
+1. Main facts and figures

-Things you need to know
+2. Things you need to know

 What the data measures

-- they are out of work
+- are out of work

-The ethnic categories used in this data
+The ethnic groups used in the data

 - White – White ethnic groups (including White British and White ethnic minorities)

-- Other – all other ethnic minorities
+- Other than White – all other ethnic groups combined